 This is a major play in outsourcing.
 Providers will promise you a team composed of an account manager, agent, database staff, team leader, and quality assurance specialist, who for all you know, also handles several accounts for other clients.
 This could impact work quality due to split focus which is not worth the cost.

 A dedicated team will be assigned to your campaign which if you completely hire in-house, won’t give you the same cost cut that outsourcing does – 59% savings on overhead, infrastructure, hardware, data, and technology costs, and shortened time on hiring, training, onboarding and turnover processes.

 When your in-house practices are not working anymore, outsourcing comes as the next option, but may not always be the best.

 It could be a cause, but business downtime is only one of the many good reasons to outsource and explore options outside your turf.
-Break into new markets, target a new customer group or launch a new product are much inspiring CTAs that can help you stay ahead in the competition.
+Break into new markets, target a new customer group or launch a new product are inspiring CTAs that can help you stay ahead of the competition.

 So, bid those myths goodbye and see what outsourcing has to offer.
 A provider who has rich working experience with various industries and who uses smart marketing technology will make a perfect partner and shun all your misconceptions about marketing and sales outsourcing.